When the Session Collaboration feature is enabled for a remote desktop, you can invite other users to join an existing remote desktop session.

 Anonymous collaboration is not supported.
 Session collaborators must be identifiable through Horizon-supported authentication mechanisms.

-Session collaborators must have Horizon Client 4.7 or later for Windows, Mac, or Linux installed, or they must use HTML Access 4.7 or later.
+Session collaborators must have Horizon Client 4.7 for Windows, Mac, or Linux installed, or they must use HTML Access 4.7.
 If a session collaborator has an unsupported version of Horizon Client, an error message appears when the user clicks a collaboration link.

 You cannot use the Session Collaboration feature to share Linux remote desktop sessions or published application sessions.